Tihamah: Etymology

 Tihāmat is the Proto-Semitic language's term for 'sea'.
-Tiamat (or Tehom, in masculine form) was the ancient Mesopotamian god of the sea and of chaos.
-The word appears in the Hebrew Bible as təhōm (Genesis 1:2), meaning "primordial ocean, abyss".
+Tiamat was the ancient Mesopotamian god of the sea and of chaos.
+The word appears in masculine form in the Hebrew Bible as təhōm (Genesis 1:2), meaning "primordial ocean, abyss".

 History

 Era of Muhammad

 During the era of the Islamic prophet Muhammad, many military expeditions took place here including the Battle of Hamra al-Asad and caravan raids.
 Beginning in January 623 CE, some of the Muslims resorted to the tradition of raiding the Meccan caravans that traveled along the eastern coast of the Red Sea from Mecca to the Syrian region.

 While at Ḥamra' al-Asad (حَمْرَاء ٱلْأَسَد), Muhammad made an agreement with Mabad al-Khuzaah at Tihamah, in which Mabad pledged not to conceal anything from him.
 Mabad was then sent to Mecca to dissuade Abu Sufyan ibn Harb from fighting.
 In Mecca, Mabad met with Abu Sufyan and exaggerated that Muhammad had gathered a great force to fight Abu Sufyan.
 Abu Sufyan and his companions were planning a massive and decisive attack on Medina to finish off the Muslims once and for all.
 Hearing Mabad's talk of the great military strength of Muhammad, Abu Sufyan retreated from his plan of an immediate attack on the Muslims.
 In this fashion Muhammad successfully managed to prevent the massive onslaught the Meccans were planning.